 THE HADRIAN ENIGMA is the outlawed record of Caesar's investigation into one of history's most suspicious fatalities.
 It reveals more than Hadrian may want to know, or wants others to know.
 Set in a society increasingly reflecting facets of our own times, it portrays an era of torrid relationships, raging ambition, wealth inequalities, & uninhibited morals within a severely macho culture of honor, shame, pride & prejudice.

-BUY ONLY ONLINE (not in street stores).
-CLICK NOW ON A LINK BELOW to select your preferred delivery options ...
+BUY ONLINE ONLY (not in street stores).
+CLICK NOW ON A LINK BELOW to select or compare your preferred purchase & delivery options ...

 For an Amazon-USA delivered (or air-freighted overseas) paperback :